josephMG/josephMG.github.io/astro/src/content/post/use-grafana-mcp-with-gemini-and-n8n/index.md

 image: 'banner.png'
 ---

-Model Context Protocol (MCP) is extremely useful.
-AI assistant helps you decide when to use and how to use those connected tools, thus, we just need to configure them.
-After I integrated some MCP logging management systems on my several projects, it's greatly saved time for me.
+The Model Context Protocol (MCP) is extremely useful.
+An AI assistant helps you decide when and how to use connected tools, so you only need to configure them.
+After integrating MCP logging management systems into several of my projects, it has saved me a significant amount of time.

-In this article, I'm gonna to integrate [Grafana](https://github.com/grafana/mcp-grafana) with [Gemini CLI](https://github.com/google-gemini/gemini-cli) and [n8n](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/), chat on `Gemini CLI` and `n8n`, and let them invoke `Grafana MCP server`.
+In this article, I'm going to integrate [Grafana](https://github.com/grafana/mcp-grafana) with the [Gemini CLI](https://github.com/google-gemini/gemini-cli) and [n8n](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/).
+I will chat with the `Gemini CLI` and `n8n` and have them invoke the `Grafana MCP server`.

 ![structure](structure.png)